dputhier/pygtftk/docs/source/coordinates.rst

 splicing_site
 ~~~~~~~~~~~~~~~~~~~~~~

 **Description:** Compute the locations of donor and acceptor splice sites.
-This command will return a single position which corresponds to the most 5' and/or the most 3' intronic region.
+This command will return a single position, which corresponds to the most 5' and/or the most 3' intronic region.
 If the gtf file does not contain exon numbering you can compute it using the
 add_exon_nb command.
-The score column of the bed file contain the number of the closest exon relative to the splice site.
+The score column of the bed file contains the number of the closest exon relative to the splice site.

 **Example:**